iar001/mlb-project/README.md

 There will be two options.
 For the player to search for their own player, or to select a player from a list of best players in the league.

 Also, there will be two pages.
-One for pitching and one for hitting, as there are different statistics that must be display for each.
+One for pitching and one for hitting, as there are different statistics that must be displayed for each.

 WireFraming